-A Lion In The Meadow by Margaret Mary is a picture book first published in 1969.
+A Lion In The Meadow, written by Margaret Mary and illustrated by Jenny Williams, is a picture book first published in 1969.
 In some ways this picture book feels dated, but in other ways not at all.
 This story is interesting as an example of an ironically funny anagnorisis.

 THE PROTO SUPERHERO STORY